What is the Internet?

 .org non-profit organisation

 Are the pages verified (tick next to the channel name)?

 Does the page link to a website that has an Upper Level Domain?

 Does the site base its information on facts?

 Does it use a sound scientific basis for any claims that it makes?
 If the information sounds unbelievable and has no evidence for its claims, it is probably unreliable.

 Health information gained through the Internet is not a substitute for professional, independent medical advice.

 Is the information objective?

-- Is there a conflict of interest such as being based on commercial interest?
+Is there a conflict of interest such as being based on commercial interest?
 Are any conflicts of interest declared on the website?
-A web site published by a commercial organisation or business may be trying to sell a product and would be less likely to give any negative points relating to the product.
-Be particularly cautious if there is no evidence, but only testimonials to recommend a product or treatment!
+A website published by a commercial organisation or business may be trying to sell a product and would be less likely to give any negative points relating to the product.
+Be cautious if there is no evidence, and only testimonials to recommend a product or treatment!

 Is the information up-to-date?